spences10/twitter-bot-playground/README.md

 })
 ```

-And also a detailed list
+And also a detailed list.

 ```javascript
 bot.get('friends/list', {